flotiq/flotiq-docs/docs/panel/webhooks.md

 ## Webhook execution logs

 To track your webhooks activity, go to the `Edit` webhook screen.
 In the sidebar, you can browse webhook execution logs.

 ![](images/webhooks/webhooks-logs.png){: .border }

-The details of the single webhook execution, such as request payload and server response are available after clicking on a single record.
+The details of the single webhook execution, such as request payload and server response, are available after clicking on a single record.

 The execution of a webhook can have one of the following statuses: